 The first step in claiming compensation for a head injury is to provide us with the details about how and where the head injury occurred, and about the severity of injuries to the head.

-An expert No Win, No Fee Head Injury Solicitor will assess your claim on its merits with the information you provide; and determine how successful your head injury claim is likely to be.
+An expert Head Injury Claims Solicitor will assess your claim on its merits with the details you provide, and determine how successful your compensation claim is expected to be.

-Our Solicitors know that every person seeking head injury compensation has specific needs that are essential to their individual circumstances.
-Having helped thousands of people with serious personal injuries we are fully aware of the physical, psychological and emotional impact that a head injury has on the lives of everyday people and their families.
+Our Solicitors know that every person claiming head injury compensation has specific needs that are essential to their individual circumstances.
+Having helped thousands of people with Serious Injury Claims we are fully aware of the physical, psychological and emotional impact that a head injury has on the lives of everyday people and their families.

-We can offer immediate representation and rehabilitation support anywhere in the UK.
-We will provide you with a full and frank assessment of your claim, and from day one we will keep you informed every step of the way so you can plan for the future.
+We will review your case at no cost to you, and provide you with a full and frank assessment of your head injuries claim.
+From day one we will keep you informed every step of the way so you can plan for the future.

 Call our No Win, No Fee Head Injury Solicitors on freephone 0800 916 9046 or contact us online.